Open-Attestation/documentation-website/docs/distribute-section/oa-embed-html.md

 3. Modify the **Proceed** button in the HTML file to contain the Verify URL.

-4. Double-click the HTML file to preview it in a browser.
+4. Double-click the HTML file to view it in a browser.

     ![Proceed button in the HTML page](/docs/distribute-section/oa-embed-html/html-proceed-verify.png)